ChristianGrimberg/powershell-training/README.md

     Stop-Process -Id 1 # Stop the process with a specific Id Stop-Process -Name Docker # Stop all the process with name Docker Wait-Process -Id 1 # Waiting in the console until the process has stoped
     ```

+* Managing Microsoft Windows Services:

+    ```powershell
+    Get-Service # Get a list of Windows Services Get-Service -Name x* # Get a list of Windows Services filtering by a wildcard name Get-Service | Select-Object * # Get a list of Windows Services with all their objects Start-Service -Name SensorService # Run a specific Windows Service Stop-Service -Name SensorService # Stop a specific Windows Service Restart-Service -Name SensorService # Restart a specific Windows Service Suspend-Service -Name Winmgmt # Pause a specific Windows Service Resume-Service -Name Winmgmt # Play a paused Windows Service New-Service -Name Test -BinaryPathName ./service.exe # Create a new service with a specific binary file
+    ```